rbowsley/lamplighthelp/source/20-2-8_Creating_a_work_record_charge_rule.markdown

    - Save your changes before exiting.
    - For more on locations see our video - [52.1.1 How to Add and Edit Locations](/help/index/p/52.1.1).
 - {{Lamplight}} will apply the charges for each location used in the {{work}} record.
 - When you are finished, click 'save' in the bottom-right hand corner.
-You will be taken back to the charging menu, and you'll see your new rule in the 'charge rules' section.
+You will be taken back to the charge settings menu, and you'll see your new rule in the 'charge rules' section.

 ###### charge module